-Table 74.
+Table 71.
 GTIM_SM_1

-SM CODE GTIM_SM_1 Description 1002 for counting timers Ownership End user This method implements via software a 1002 scheme between two counting resources.
+SM CODE GTIM_SM_1

+Description 1002 for counting timers

+Ownership End user

+Detailed implementation This method implements via software a 10o2 scheme between two counting resources.
 The guidelines for the implementation of the method are the following: Two timers are programmed with same time base or frequency.
-Detailed implementation In case of timer use as a time base: use in the application software one of the timer as time base source, and the other one just for check.
-Coherence check for the 1oo2 is done at application level, comparing two counters values each time the timer value is used to affect safety function.
-In case of interrupt generation usage: use the first timer as main interrupt source for the service routines, and use the second timer as a "reference" to be checked at the initial of interrupt routine Error reporting Depends on implementation Fault detection time Depends on implementation Addressed fault model Permanent and Transient Dependency on MCU configuration None Initialization Depends on implementation Periodicity On demand Test for the diagnostic Not needed Multiple faults protection CPU_SM_0: periodical core self-test software
+In case of timer use as a time base: use in the application software one of the timer as time base source, and the other one just for check.
+Coherence check for the 10o2 is done at application level, comparing two counters values each time the timer value is used to affect safety function.
+In case of interrupt generation usage: use the first timer as main interrupt source for the service routines, and use the second timer as a "reference" to be checked at the initial of interrupt routine

+Error reporting Depends on implementation

+Fault detection time Depends on implementation

+Addressed fault model Permanent and Transient

+Dependency on MCU configuration None

+Initialization Depends on implementation

+Periodicity On demand

+Test for the diagnostic Not needed

+Multiple faults protection CPU_SM_0: periodical core self-test software

-SI M CODE GTIM_SM_1 1 1 ecommendations and known nitations Tolerance implementation in timer checks is recommended to avoid false positive outcomes of the diagnostic
+Recommendations and known limitations Tolerance implementation in timer checks is recommended to avoid false positive outcomes of the diagnostic.

-3.6.18 Advanced, general and low-power timers TIM1/2/3/14/15/16/17
+3.6.16 Advanced, general and low-power timers (TIM/2/3/21/22, LPTIM1/2)

-As the timers are equipped with many different channels, each independent from the others, and possibly programmed to realize different features, the safety mechanism is selected individually for each channel.
+Note: As timers are equipped with many different channels, each independent from the others, and possibly programmed to implement different features, the safety mechanism is selected individually for each channel.

 SM CODE ATIM_SM_0

 Description Periodical read-back of configuration registers

 Ownership End user

-Detailed implementation This method must be applied to advanced, general and low-power timers TIM1/2/3/14/15/16/17 LPTIM1/2 configuration registers.

-Detailed information on the implementation of this method can be found in EXTI controller
+Detailed implementation This method must be applied to advanced, general and low-power timers TIM1/2/3/4/5/8/15/16/17 LPTIM1/2 configuration registers.
+Detailed information on the implementation of this method can be found in Section 3.6.5 .

 Error reporting Refer to NVIC_SM_0

 Fault detection time Refer to NVIC_SM_0

 Addressed fault model Refer to NVIC_SM_0

 Dependency on MCU configuration Refer to NVIC_SM_0

 Initialization Refer to NVIC_SM_0

 Periodicity Refer to NVIC_SM_0

 Test for the diagnostic Refer to NVIC_SM_0

 Multiple faults protection Refer to NVIC_SM_0

 Recommendations and known limitations Refer to NVIC_SM_0

-SM CODE ATIM_SM_1 Description 1002 for counting timers Ownership End user This method implements via software a 1002 scheme between two counting resources.
+SM CODE ATIM_SM_1

+Description 1oo2 for counting timers

+Ownership End user

+Detailed implementation This method implements via software a 10o2 scheme between two counting resources.
 The guidelines for the implementation of the method are the following: Two timers are programmed with same time base or frequency.
-Detailed implementation In case of timer use as a time base: use in the application software one of the timer as time base source, and the other one just for check.
-Coherence check for the 1oo2 is done at application level, comparing two counters values each time the timer value is used to affect safety function.
-In case of interrupt generation usage: use the first timer as main interrupt source for the service routines, and use the second timer as a "reference" to be checked at the initial of interrupt routine Error reporting Depends on implementation Fault detection time Depends on implementation Addressed fault model Permanent and Transient Dependency on MCU configuration None Initialization Depends on implementation Periodicity On demand
+In case of timer use as a time base: use in the application software one of the timer as time base source, and the other one just for check.
+Coherence check for the 10o2 is done at application level, comparing two counters values each time the timer value is used to affect safety function.
+In case of interrupt generation usage: use the first timer as main interrupt source for the service routines, and use the second timer as a "reference" to be checked at the initial of interrupt routine

+Error reporting Depends on implementation

+Fault detection time Depends on implementation

+Addressed fault model Permanent and Transient

+Dependency on MCU configuration None

+Initialization Depends on implementation

+Periodicity On demand

-SM CODE ATIM_SM_1 Test for the diagnostic Not needed Multiple faults protection CPU_SM_0: periodical core self-test software Recommendations and known limitations Tolerance implementation in timer checks is recommended to avoid false positive outcomes of the diagnostic.
-This method apply to timer channels merely used as elapsed time counters
+Test for the diagnostic Not needed

+Multiple faults protection CPU_SM_0: periodical core self-test software

+Recommendations and known limitations Tolerance implementation in timer checks is recommended to avoid false positive outcomes of the diagnostic.
+This method apply to timer channels merely used as elapsed time counters.